NiaOrg/NiaPy/README.md

 $ yay -Syyu python-niapy
 ```

-To install NiaPy on Alpine Linux, please enable Testing repository and use:
+To install NiaPy on Alpine Linux, please enable Community repository and use:

 ```sh
 $ apk add py3-niapy